colincam/chef-web-docs/doctools/dtags_readme.md

 ```
 git reset HEAD A.rst
 git add A.rst
+dtags replicate -- A.rst
 ```
+All fixed!
+The `--` value is a placeholder that says to replicate all tags found in the given topic.

 The final step is to make sure all of the tagged regions are consistent and commit our changes and push them to the repo used for